 The very comfortable recliner seat is equipped with an in-seat massage and a pneumatic cushion control system.
 The seat has two armrests: one holds the tray table, while the other holds the Apartment and inflight entertainment system controls.
 By pressing a button, you can change the position of both the ottoman, raise or lower the window blinds, and control the light settings for a variety of lamps situated within the Apartment.
 Next to the seat, there’s a minibar, stocked with a premium selection of beverages, as well as a cabinet that holds the noise-canceling headsets.

 In front of the seat, you find the Apartment-wide ottoman.
 You can use it as a footrest when watching TV, or it can be used as an additional chair when you want to dine with a companion.
-The ottoman can also be opened up to become a separate 80.5 inches (205 cm) long fully flatbed.
+The ottoman can also be opened up to become a separate 80.5 inches (205 cm) long fully flat bed.
 When you want to sleep, flight attendants will offer a turn-down service: the ottoman will be flattened out into a bed, and the flight attendant will cover it with a decent mattress, duvet, cotton sheets, and two pillows.
-If you are traveling in one of the interconnecting Apartments, then you can lower the divider and enjoy the comfort of a double bed.
+If you are traveling in one of the interconnecting Apartments, you can lower the divider and enjoy the comfort of a double bed.

 Each First Class Apartment has a 24-inch (60 cm) flat-screen, which features hundreds of hours of on-demand entertainment.
 You can watch more than 300 TV shows as well as more than 100 movies.
 The flat-screen can be tilted so you can still watch TV when you are lying in your bed.

 Etihad’s First Class amenity kits include fine fragrances from New York brand Le Labo – Bergamote 22, including hand balm, lip balm, facial moisturizer, and a refreshing towelette.
 Dental kits, socks, eyeshades, earplugs, mints, pillow mist, and pulse point oil are also provided.
-First Class passengers also get a black pajama and slippers.
+First Class passengers also get a black pajamas and slippers.

 Etihad has real-life onboard chefs (recruited from Michelin-starred restaurants around the world).
 The food is an exquisite seven-course tasting menu with amuse-bouche, granita, and pre-dessert tasters.
-The Mezoon Grille menu is available to Etihad’s First Class customers only, featured a variety of premium products, including beef, chicken, lamb, and seafood, along with a range of delicate sauces, sides, and delicious desserts, all of which were prepared to order.
+The Mezoon Grille menu is available to Etihad’s First Class customers only, features a variety of premium products, including beef, chicken, lamb, and seafood, along with a range of delicate sauces, sides, and delicious desserts, all of which were prepared to order.
 Everything is served on fine bone chinaware, cutlery, and crystal glassware.

-Etihad Airways’ First Class cabin on the A380 has 2 toilets in the front of the plane.
+Etihad Airways First Class cabin on the A380 has 2 toilets in the front of the plane.
 Both have a lovely design and feature Le Labo Begamote 22 toiletries.
 One of the toilets also features a fully equipped shower room.
 Each First Class passenger has access to 5 minutes of running water in the shower, although you can turn on and off the water supply as many times as you want.
 Emirates First Class on the A380 also offers a shower suite which I photographed here.

 Emirates’ First Class features private, gold-clad suites.
 Emirates’ A380 planes feature 14 First Class suites, all of them located on the forward upper deck.
 The Dubai based airliner is also the largest operator of the Airbus A380.